By Eric Johnson

 4. What did President Spencer W. Kimball say the doctrine of grace through faith alone was NOT?

 E) All of the above are true

-5. T / F According to the Bible, nothing can be added to grace but obedience is what takes place after a person has had faith and received the justification before God.
+5. T / F According to the Bible, works cannot be added to grace but obedience is what takes place after a person has had faith and received the justification before God.